hphelion/documentation/migration-overview-reference.md

 	delete_on_terminate.
 Indicate whether the volume should be deleted when the instance is terminated.
 Enter *True* or *1* to delete the volume.
 Enter *False* or *0* to not delete.

+The following example attaches a 10GB snapshot volume with ID 50357 to a device named vda.
+The volume will not be deleted when the associated instance is terminated.
+-block_device_mapping vda=50357:::0 boot-from-vol-test

 Tip: To connect with the instance over the internet then you need to allocate and assign a Floating IP to the instance, see [Managing Your Floating IPs](https://community.hpcloud.com/article/managing-your-floating-ips-135#fipnovacli)